typedb/typedb-docs/07-examples/03-migration-java.md

 However, for faster migration of large datasets, this can happen once for every `n` queries, where `n` is the maximum number of queries guaranteed to run on a single transaction.
 </div>

 Now that we have done all the above, we are ready to read each file and parse each data item to a JSON object.
-It’s these JSON objects that will be passed to the `template` method on each `Input` object.
+It’s these JSON objects that is be passed to the `template` method on each `Input` object.

 We are going to write the implementation of `parseDataToJson(input)`.